IgorCode/i-order-terms/readme.txt

 == Screenshots ==
 1. The screenshot of Category section after drag and drop reorder operation.
+2. Options section where you can select which taxonomy should be sortable.

 == Changelog ==
-= 1.0.0 =
+= 1.1.0 =
+* Added option page for plugin
+* Removed limitation of accepting only one taxonomy when using functions like get_categories and get_terms = 1.0.0 =
 * Initial release